 There’s plenty to do in the Southbank area near London Waterloo, whether you’d like to hit up the tourist attractions, check out some brilliant street food, or go shopping at indie retailers.

 Planning ahead?
-My favourite time to visit Southbank is at Christmas, as the pretty market that sits there is one of the best in London, but it’s also usually quieter than the likes of Winter Wonderland.
+Our favourite time to visit Southbank is at Christmas, as the pretty market that sits there is one of the best in London, but it’s also usually quieter than the likes of Winter Wonderland.

 The Old Vic Theatre